valentynkt/BackendGarden/content/notes/Proxy Pattern.md

     - After performing any necessary pre-processing, delegate the actual work to the service object in most cases.
 4. **Consider Creation Method**:
     - Evaluate the need for a creation method that determines whether the client receives a proxy or a real service object.
-    - This method can be a simple static method in the proxy class or a more complex factory method.
+    - This method can be a simple static method in the proxy class or a more complex [[Factory Method Pattern|Factory Method]].
 5. **Implement Lazy Initialization**:
     - Optionally, implement lazy initialization for the service object within the proxy.
     - Delay the creation of the service object until it's actually needed, optimizing resource utilization.